ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 ### What next

-After you make these changes, go back to the IPMI management console and go to configuration -> Remote session and change attach mode to; **attach**.
+After you make these changes, go back to the **IPMI management console** and go to **Configuration > Remote session** and change attach mode to **Attach**.
+Then, reboot the server and boot from the virtual media.

 In some older IPMI consoles, you can skip this option.
-* Reboot the server and boot from the virtual media.
+{: note}

 ## Option 2: Using IPMIView (ISO on a CIFS share)